djkeyes/testtesttest/README.md

  - If the Git Repositories view isn't open, open it.
 Window > Show View > Other... > Git > Git Repositories
  - In the Git Repositories view, click 'Clone a Git Repository and add the clone to this view'.
 Paste in the git http url, and keep all the default settings.
 You can also use 'Add an existing local repository' if you've already cloned the project.

-By default, this clones the project to /home/USERNAME/git/testtesttest, but you might have put it somewhere else.
+By default, this clones the project to /home/USERNAME/git/testtesttest (or a similar directory if you're not using Ubuntu), but you might have put it somewhere else.
 Remeber the location.

 Now create an empty java project inside of the repo.
 In the Java perspective, that's File > New > Java Project.
 Name it whatever you want, but uncheck 'Use default location'.
 As the Location, use /home/USERNAME/git/testtesttest/java, or your own path to the project.
 Here, I appended the directory 'java', because I was planning on having a couple different projects in a couple different languages.